oadeoluwadotun/Grocery-Analysis/README.md

 2. Prepared the cleaned dataset for visualization in Power BI.

 ## Files
-- `data/raw_grocery_data.csv`: Original dataset.
+- `data/GroceryDataset.csv`: Original dataset.
 - `data/cleaned_grocery_data.csv`: Cleaned dataset.
-- `notebooks/data_cleaning.ipynb`: Jupyter notebook with cleaning and analysis steps.
+- `notebooks/Grocery Data Analysis.ipynb`: Jupyter notebook with cleaning and analysis steps.

 ## Next Steps
 The cleaned data will be used to build dashboards in Power BI.